FindMySchool LogoFindMySchool

 As a practical example of how families can approach this, use FindMySchoolMap Search to understand travel distances and the shape of the local area, then cross check oversubscription criteria and transport routes before committing to a move.

-Open events run on an annual rhythm.
-The school’s open evening for 2025 was on Thursday 18 September, which is a strong indicator that open evenings typically sit in September.
-Families considering 2026 entry should check the school calendar and open evening page for the next published date as it appears.
+Open events run on an annual rhythm, and secondary open evenings often sit in September or early autumn.
+Families considering a future entry should check the school calendar and open evening page for the next published date as it appears.

 Applications